OLYMPIA – Motion Picture State Tax Exemption, take 2. And, action.

-It also helps tourism by showing Washington locales, Sen. Sen. Maralyn Chase, D-Shoreline said, at a time when the state's tourism budget for advertising has been cut.
+It also helps tourism by showing Washington locales, said state Sen. Sen. Maralyn Chase, D-Shoreline, at a time when the state’s tourism budget for advertising has been cut.

 But Senate Majority Leader Lisa Brown, D-Spokane, who wrote the original legislation to offer tax breaks to the film industry a decade ago, said the bill involves a tax credit the state carefully scrutinizes to ensure accountability for jobs.

 “We are sustaining jobs,” Brown said.
 “It adds to the diversity of our economy to help the arts.”